Course Materials for: ‘Being a Leader and the Effective Exercise of Leadership: An Ontological/Phenomenological Model’

 History and More on the Course

 The course material is based on our work over the last twelve years in developing a course of the same title beginning at the University of Rochester Simon School of Business, USA from 2004-2008.
-The course has been taught in the curriculum at the US Air Force Academy from 2008 to 2011 and in 2014 and 2015 (a version of the course was taught in 2012 and 2013); at Erasmus Academie Rotterdam, Netherlands in June 2009 (a version of which was taught at the Erasmus University Law School from 2009 and 2010); at Texas A&M University Mays School of Business, USA in June 2010; in India under the auspices of the IC Centre for Governance and MW Corporation in November 2010; at the Geisel School of Medicine at Dartmouth College, USA in June 2012; at the University of British Columbia’s entrepreneurship@UBC, Canada in June 2013; at Nanyang Technological University, Singapore in July 2014; at the Zayed University Convention Center in Dubai, United Arab Emirates in January 2018; at Clemson University College of Business in June 2016 and held at the University of California Los Angeles, USA in July 2018 and 2019, and most recently at University of California, Los Angeles, USA in August/September 2021.
+The course has been taught in the curriculum at the US Air Force Academy from 2008 to 2011 and in 2014 and 2015 (a version of the course was taught in 2012 and 2013); at Erasmus Academie Rotterdam, Netherlands in June 2009 (a version of which was taught at the Erasmus University Law School from 2009 and 2010); at Texas A&M University Mays School of Business, USA in June 2010; in India under the auspices of the IC Centre for Governance and MW Corporation in November 2010; at the Geisel School of Medicine at Dartmouth College, USA in June 2012; at the University of British Columbia’s entrepreneurship@UBC, Canada in June 2013; at Nanyang Technological University, Singapore in July 2014; at the Zayed University Convention Center in Dubai, United Arab Emirates in January 2018; at Clemson University College of Business in June 2016; at University of California, Los Angeles, USA in July 2018 and 2019, and most recently at University of California, Los Angeles, USA in August/September 2021.
 Courses offered for the benefit of the Erhard-Jensen Ontological/Phenomenological Initiative include: Whistler, B.C.
-Canada in October 2012; Bermuda in November 2014; Cancun, Mexico in October 2013 and December 2015; Abu Dhabi, United Arab Emirates in October 2016 and Cancun, Mexico in October 2017 and 2018.
+Canada in October 2012; Bermuda in November 2014; Cancun, Mexico in October 2013 and December 2015; Abu Dhabi, United Arab Emirates in October 2016 and Cancun, Mexico in October 2017, 2018 and 2019.

 We have also trained over 150 faculty members from around the world to teach the course in their universities and colleges, 44 of these currently teach either the full semester course or a version thereof in their respective academic institutions.
 The course is still under development and will be for several more years.